 Pollution incidents can happen for a number of reasons – from a blocked sewer causing sewage to back up and escape through a manhole, to a cracked pipe leaking wastewater into the environment.

-We publish our annual pollution figures here, along with quarterly updates (last updated March 2020).
+We publish our annual pollution figures here (last updated March 2022).

 Our pollution performance